What is my IP address?

 It depends.
 Most home connections use a dynamic IP, which can change when your router restarts or your ISP's lease expires.
 Business connections and servers often use a static IP that never changes.
 If you need a permanent address, ask your ISP about a static IP option.

 By itself, an IP address is not dangerous — every website you visit can see it.
 However, it can be used to estimate your general location or target your connection with unwanted traffic.
-To stay safe, keep your router firmware updated, use a firewall, and consider a reputable VPN if you want to hide your IP and browsing metadata from your ISP — but see the section above on what a VPN does and doesn’t actually protect.
+To stay safe, keep your router firmware updated, use a firewall, and consider a reputable VPN if you want to hide your IP and browsing metadata from your ISP — but see the section above on what a VPN actually protects against.

 An IPv4 address like 192.168.1.10 has four numbers called octets, separated by dots.
 Each octet ranges from 0 to 255.
 The first octets identify the network, and the later ones identify the specific device.
 Think of it like a phone number: area code + local number.